 Q: How much acoustic treatment is usually required?

 A: How much acoustic treatment should be installed depends on a multitude of factors: size of room, construction of room, shape of room, purpose of room, floor coverings, furniture and it’s placement, personal taste (very important), music reproduction system (if applicable).
-As a very rough guide, 25% coverage will make an appreciable difference, 50% coverage will make a space sound very “dead” and 70% of broadband treatment will achieve almost total acoustic control.
 For the project or professional studio owner, adequate acoustic control means the ability to create a balanced mix that will translate to other playback systems.
 It is easiest to achieve this in a room that has a flat frequency response, therefore any acoustic treatment should consist of both corner bass traps and wall mounted broad frequency panels.
 Most room accuracy issues exist below 300hz with peaks and troughs associated with “room modes”.
 Adequate bass reverberation control is the cornerstone of room acoustic treatment.
 The RK series room kits have been designed to provide a range of budget entry points for the typical small to medium sized room.
 These room kits provide balanced absorption across a broad frequency spectrum, and can be easily expanded as required.

 The RK room kits demonstrate progressive application of the three main aspects of acoustic treatment, bass trapping, first reflection points and general reverberation.
 The RKO5 is really only suitable for near field monitoring in situations where the side wall first reflection points are quite close to the speakers.
 For this application, the RKO5 will greatly improve the focus and imaging of the monitors, but will only will only reduce reverberation times by a small amount.
 At the other end of the spectrum is the RK3, which provides close to a complete acoustic treatment for critical listening applications.
 All four corners are bass trapped, first reflection points are well treated and the rear wall hybrid diffusion provides additional lower frequency control and high frequency diffusion.
 The only possible addition to this kit would be the treatment of all the ceiling corners.